learn-some-code/concurrent-logger/README.md

 - Calling method
 - Source file path

-You can add extra information by writing extension structs or classes that inherit from ILogEntryExt For example, if you want to include a message type, you can do this:
+You can add extra information by writing extension structs or classes that inherit from ILogEntryExt.\
+For example, if you want to include a message type, you can do this:

 ```csharp